ericrqs/Juniper-vMX/README.md

 Point-to-point and VLAN service connections are fully supported.

-vMX VM images from Juniper are deployed using `vSphere Deploy from Linked Clone` and `OpenStack Deploy From Glance Image` from standard cloud providers.
+vMX VM images from Juniper are deployed using `VSphere Deploy from Linked Clone` and `OpenStack Deploy From Glance Image` from standard cloud providers.

 Tested with vMX release 17.1R1.8